codewars/docs/content/languages/cpp/authoring/index.md

 - `Assert::That(bool)` should not be used, because it generates poor feedback on failure.
 The overload `Assert::That(bool_value, Equals(expected_value), message_supplier)` should be used instead.
 - Overloads of `Assert::That` which accept `message_supplier` should be preferred.
 Assertion message should provide meaningful details on the cause of failure, like test input, etc.
 - Some additional attention should be paid to the order of parameters passed to `Assert::That`.
 It differs between various assertion libraries, and it happens to be quite often confused by authors, mixing up `actual` and `expected` in assertion messages.
 For the C++ testing framework, the order is `(actual, SomeConstraint(expected))`.
 - To avoid unexpected crashes in tests, it's recommended to perform some additional assertions before assuming that the answer returned by the user solution has some particular form, or size.
-For example, if the solution returns a pointer, an explicit assertion should be added to check whether the returned pointer is valid, and not, for example, `nullptr`; the size of the returned container should be verified before accessing an element which could turn out to be located outside of its bounds.
+For example, if the solution returns a pointer, an explicit assertion should be added to check whether the returned pointer is valid, and not, for example, `nullptr`; the size of the returned container should be verified before accessing an element which could turn out to be located out of its bounds.

 ### Testability